 Coot.
 May 2019.
 A coot.
 Fulica atra.
 Similar to a moorhen, but the white head plumage gives us the phrase ‘bald as a coot’, so that’s how you can remember which is which.
 These guys have webbed feet, unlike the moor hens.
 I’ve not seen a coot here, this year.

 Moorhen.
 Gallinula chloropus.
 Note the lack of webbing on the feet.
 Moorhens have fared better than the coots here.
 They’ve just produced a second clutch of young.

 Look carefully, there’s a heron in that tree.
 Little Egret.
 Angry duck!
 Heron.
 Two or three Grey Herons ( Ardea cinerea) regularly feed on our lakes.
 Mostly fish, but here you can see they’re not fussy.
 They are very timid, though.
-They in tree tops.
-There’s a great heronry at the RSPB’s Fairburn Ings.
+They nest in tree tops.
+There’s a great heronry at the RSPB’s Fairburn Ings, between here and Leeds.
 The Little Egret ( Egretta garzetta) is a heron, too: the name ‘egret’ comes from the French ‘ Aigrette‘, meaning little heron.
 So it’s a little little heron.